 Additional leveling priorities can be defined in this window by clicking the add button at the bottom.
 If you don’t click the “Level resources only within activity total float”, the project completion date may change.
 Then click on the Level button and see the differences between the previous and the current situation as shown in Figure 7.

 If you click the schedule button, the schedule turns back to the previous situation.
 To prevent this, go to the Schedule Options and click the “Level Resources During Scheduling” option as shown in Figure 8.

 Resource leveling is a part of effective resource management practices.
-Experienced project managers and planning engineers prepare the project schedule by taking into consideration of the resource availability.
-Understanding the impacts of effective resource leveling help the project manager and stakeholders to analyze the problems before to face with them.
+Experienced project managers and planning engineers prepare the project schedule by taking into consideration of resource availability.
+Understanding the impacts of effective resource-leveling helps the project manager and stakeholders to analyze the problems before facing them.
 Resource leveling techniques are closely related to critical path calculations.
 Therefore activity sequences and logic of the network diagram affect the required resource quantities per time.